intersystems-community/ClassExplorer/README.md

 + Build class diagrams;
 + Build diagrams for any package or subpackage;
 + Edit diagrams after build;
++ Switch between strict UML notation and designed view;
 + Export diagrams as an image;
 + See Class methods, properties, parameters, SQL queries and more;
++ See any keywords and related information by hovering over everything with pointer;
 + View class methods code with syntax highlighting;
 + Zoom in and out;
 + Search on diagram or in class tree;